 When marinating meats and seafood, it’s important to choose the right vermouth for the job.
 Whether you prefer dry, sweet, or bianco vermouth, consider the flavors you want to enhance in your marinade.
 Dry vermouth works well with lighter meats such as chicken and seafood, while sweet vermouth pairs nicely with heavier meats like beef and lamb.
 Bianco vermouth, with its slightly sweet and herbal profile, is a versatile choice that complements a variety of meats.

-See also How to cook sage leaves
+See also How should i cook pork belly

 Creating the perfect marinade